Pure Rubbish: Later years (2001–2003)

 In June 2002, the band (on Sharon Osbourne's behalf) journeyed to L.A. staying for a month and appeared as Kelly Osbourne's backing band on the 2002 MTV Movie Awards and the yearly Wango Tango concert.
 After backing Kelly, Pure Rubbish went into EMI Studios to record demos for Roadrunner Records.
 However, only demos of newer songs the band had been working on from mid-2001 - mid-2002 were recorded.
 A feature article in "Rolling Stone" magazine surfaced that July, which chronicled Pure Rubbish's tour escapades through the eyes of the youngest band to ever play on Ozzfest.

 Upon returning to Houston in July 2002, the band dropped most of the old Glamorous Youth songs and even the newer demos they had recorded for Roadrunner in favor of music that was quite different from the songs the band had been playing only months before.
-Pure Rubbish's sound was changing drastically and the band pitched many of the self - produced demos to Roadrunner.
-Needless to say, Roadrunner (as well as the band's managers) were confused over the band's sudden new change in musical direction.
-Roadrunner wanted the band to keep their original hard rock style and conflicts arose regarding which songs to record for a debut (to the public) full length Pure Rubbish album.
-Roadrunner would sign the band only if the band they agreed to continue with their original sound.
-The band were unwilling to meet Roadrunner's terms and this disagreement led to the demise of the Roadrunner deal.
+Pure Rubbish's sound was changing drastically and the band pitched many of the self-produced demos to Roadrunner.
+Roadrunner wanted the band to keep their original hard rock style and conflicts arose regarding which songs to record for a full length Pure Rubbish album.
+Roadrunner would sign the band only if the band continued with their original sound.
+This disagreement led to the demise of the Roadrunner deal.
 Pure Rubbish continued from mid-2002 into the early months of 2003 but internal musical differences eventually split the band into two different camps concerning what they wanted to do musically.
-Derek and Evan wanted to create an original sound drawing from (their now key influences) the Beatles, David Bowie, and Radiohead, while Mike and Jarrett wanted to continue playing no frills rock n’ roll.
+Derek and Evan wanted to create an original sound drawing from the Beatles, David Bowie, and Radiohead, while Mike and Jarrett wanted to continue playing hard rock.

-Pure Rubbish officially split up in April 2003 with Derek and Evan Dunivan continuing to pursue their musical aspirations in their band Pennyroyal.
+Pure Rubbish officially split up in April 2003 with Derek and Evan continuing to pursue their musical aspirations in their band Penny Royal, and Mike and Jarrett forming the Urgencies in summer 2003 with Al G. and Shawn.